johnnyfreeman/revolver-bonzo-plugin/README.md

-revolverjs-bonzo-plugin
+revolver-bonzo-plugin
 =======================

-A Bonzo plugin for Revolver.js
+A Bonzo plugin for Revolver